mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 ### Character and string literals

 Parsing of string and character literals is done a bit differently than in Parsec.
-You have single helper `charLiteral`, which parses character literal.
+You have the single helper `charLiteral`, which parses a character literal.
 It *does not* parse surrounding quotes, because different languages may quote character literals differently.
 Purpose of this parser is to help with parsing of conventional escape sequences (literal character is parsed